Legrandgroup/robotframework-upnplibrary/README.md

 To make sure you restrict to IPv4 or IPv6, filter IP types when running `Get Services`

+#### `Expect Service On MAC`

+*Test if the specified MAC address correspond to a device avertising using UPnP*

+Note: the search will be performed on the service cache so `Get Services` or `Import Results` must have been run prior to calling this keyword

+Also this means that this keyword will perform not perform the check for service right now but rather at the time the last `Get Services` updated the internal service cache.

+In order to use this keyword, you will need to request IP to MAC address resolution (6th argument of Get Services)

+#### `Expect No Service On MAC`

+*Test if the device with the specified IP address does not avertise using UPnP*

+Note: the search will be performed on the service cache so `Get Services` or `Import Results` must have been run prior to calling this keyword

+Also this means that this keyword will perform not perform the check for service right now but rather at the time the last `Get Services` updated the internal service cache.

+In order to use this keyword, you will need to request IP to MAC address resolution (6th argument of Get Services)

 #### `Get Service On IP`

 *Filters results obtained by `Get Services` only returning entries for a